realworldocaml/book/book/imperative-programming/README.md

 `Dictionary`.

-This implementation requires an argument of a `Hashtbl.Key.t`, which plays the role of the `hash` and `equal` arguments of the implementation we showed earlier.  `Hashtbl.Key.t` is an example of what's called a first-class module, which we'll see more of in [First Class Modules](first-class-modules.html#First-Class-Modules).
+This implementation requires an argument of a `Hashtbl.Key.t`, which plays the role of the `hash` and `equal` from `Dictionary`.
+`Hashtbl.Key.t` is an example of what's called a first-class module, which we'll see more of in [First Class Modules](first-class-modules.html#First-Class-Modules).

 ```ocaml env=main
 # let memoize m f =